HailXD/SC1015-MiniProject/README.md

 - Metadata like Peak CCU and total reviews were heavily skewed, too many games with no players and reviews
 - Common tags (Like Indie, Singleplayer, adventure,..) were everywhere, so needed to use niche tags for differentiation
 - Game descriptions provided rich textual information, that could be useful for content-based models to find similarities between games
+- Cateorical data like platform supports (windows, mac) and language support (english, chinese) are too dominated by english and windows, making them not useful for differentiating games.
 - TF-IDF model performed quite bad, just only using text descriptions for similarity was not enough
 - KNN model performed better, recommending some games that were also recommended by steam themselves
 - The most indicative features we found were tags, genres and categories, numerical features like peak CCU and total reviews were not very useful for similarity.